kekse1/count.php/README.md

 `function counter($_host = null, $_read_only = RAW, $_die = !RAW)`.

-If you set the second argument of `counter()` to true, the value is also being increased etc., as usual.
 The first argument is (null) by default - but in RAW mode, where no `$_SERVER` is available, you really need to set this argument to a host string, which will overwrite the regular `HOST`, etc.